 Most of my work involves mediation of legal disputes, usually already before the court and scheduled for trial.
 Often these cases involve some combination of high stakes, multiple issues, multiple parties, fraught relationships and the likelihood of drawn out litigation.

-However, these litigated cases are often paused while the parties take time out to discuss possible settlement given the costs and risk of proceeding to trial or because they wish to retrieve their relationship.
+However, these litigated cases are often paused while those involved take time out to discuss possible settlement given the costs and risk of proceeding to trial or because they wish to retrieve their relationship.

 There is no right time to mediate but often mediation is scheduled once pleadings and discovery/disclosure are complete and before witness statements are required, thereby striking a balance between parties being sufficiently informed and the additional cost of preparing for trial.

 Of course, it is often sensible to mediate at other stages of the dispute – sometimes those involved in the dispute wish to discuss matters soon after a problem has arisen and before any formal steps are taken that might escalate matters.
-Commercial agreements often require the contracting parties to discuss matters and if not resolved at that level, to attend mediation – and only after that two stage process may either party initiate arbitration or litigation.
+Commercial agreements often require the contracting parties to discuss matters soon after the dispute has emerged and if not resolved at that level, to attend mediation – and only after that two stage process may either party initiate arbitration or litigation.

 It follows that my role as mediator often involves working with legal counsel and their clients – and as I say elsewhere, I aim to conduct the mediation in a way that complements the litigation process and that adds value to the negotiation.

-My task, in large part, is to provide a safe legal environment for those involved to have a full and frank discussion around how they might resolve their dispute.
-In my experience, people and organisations in conflict often react defensively, become unresponsive, and make decisions without considering important information.
-The issues in dispute dividing the parties are difficult and often debilitating.
+The issues dividing the parties are often difficult and debilitating.
+My task, in large part, is to provide a safe legal environment for people to have a full and frank discussion around how they might resolve their dispute.
+In my experience, people and organisations in conflict often react defensively, become unresponsive, and make decisions without considering important information – mediation can help with this.

 Because of that I will facilitate;

 1. the flow information – so any settlement decisions can be made on an informed basis